foodpress/FoodPress/readme.txt

 === FoodPress ===
 Contributors: Ashan Jay & Michael Gamble
-Plugin Name: FoodPress
+Plugin Name: foodPress
 Author URI: http://www.myfoodpress.com/
 Tags: restaurants, menu, food, eating, menu management Requires at least: 3.8
 Tested up to: 4.4.2
-Stable tag: 1.3.4
+Stable tag: 1.3.5

 == Description ==
 FoodPress is a complete restaurant menu management system that allow you to create various menus with categorizations and more.